seyilbaatyrbek/exam-solution/README.md

 - It has a `price` and an `amountOfSugar`.
 - 2 kinds of candy exist: `Lollipop` or `HardCandy`.
+- There is no need for special constructors the default will do it

 ##### Lollipop

 - The price is $2 and it is made from 60 grams of sugar.
+- The default values should be set in the constructor of the class

 ##### HardCandy

 - The price is $4 and it is made from 80 grams of sugar.
+- The default values should be set in the constructor of the class

 #### Candy shop